 What does the roadmap into data look like for a complete beginner at Springboard?

 We designed the Springboard offering as a ‘school of data’ that can help anyone transition into a career in data.
-We offer job-guaranteed career tracks in data science, machine learning engineering, data engineering, and data analytics.
+We offer job-guaranteed career tracks in data science, machine learning engineering, and data analytics.
 Regardless of experience or background – whether someone has two years of experience in software engineering, or never written a line of code – there is a course at Springboard that can get them into a data role.

 Post-graduation, I’d recommend targeting an entry-level data science role or data analytics role, then begin exploring the world of data and carve their path from there.
 We know that over 90% of our students are making $26,000 more in their new data jobs than they did before our program.